flood-io/element/packages/element/docs/examples/examples_element_cli.md

 Running tests in this way is especially useful when used in conjunction with [Browser.wait](../../api/Browser.md#browserwaittimeoutorcondition) to pause your script at specific points.
 This is a great technique for debugging a test script, or the page under test itself.
 If your test script interacts with many elements on a page (e.g filling in a form), it is also an excellent way to capture element selectors.

+**Note:** to see test steps execute without opening DevTools, use the `--no-headless` option instead.

 There are many useful command line flags that help writing and debugging tests scripts.
 See the command line help for the `run` command (`element run --help`) for a full list of options.